6. Immigration

 MAC conclusions

 The government’s Migration Advisory Committee (‘MAC’) gathered extensive evidence on the effects of ‘EEA’ migration on the UK.
 It published its final report in September 2018.
-By ‘EEA’ MAC means the EU27 plus Iceland, Liechtenstein, Norway and Switzerland (which is not in the EEA).
+By ‘EEA’ MAC means the EU27 plus Iceland, Liechtenstein, Norway and Switzerland (which is in EFTA but not in the EEA).

 MAC’s principal conclusions about the impacts on employment and wages were: